aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                     "function": "Senior developer",
                     "from": "01-01-2022"
                 }
                             ])

             result=  bijacency(data, "id", "name")

-This is the function that we are using: bijacency(data, "id", "name").
+This is the function that we are using: bijacency(df, "column_a", "column_b").
 The inputs are the dataset and the column names.

 The id and name are the same in this example, which means they are bijacent.
 The output will be 1.